florin-pop/mega-dl/README.md

 # mega-dl

-Command line utility to download from Mega.nz
+`macOS` native command line utility to download from Mega.nz

 ## What's the purpose of this project?